mts-ai/rurage/README.md

 RuRAGE presented in PyCon 2024 by MTS AI Search Group.

 Developed by MTS AI Search Group (Krayko Nikita, Laputin Fedor, Sidorov Ivan)
----

-With RuRAGE, evaluating Russian language tasks has never been more comprehensive and accessible.
-We look forward to your feedback and contributions to make this library even better!